 Error messages are displayed while the product is running mainly when a setting exceeds the allowable output range.
-For example, when a ramp wave is output and you try to set the frequency to 30 MHz, an error is displayed and the frequency is set to the maximum frequency for a square wave.
+For example, when a square wave is output and you try to set the frequency to 100MHz, an error is displayed and the frequency is set to the maximum frequency for a square wave.